IPS-LMU/The-EMU-SDMS-Manual/_book/emu-webApp.md

 </script>

-#### EPG
+#### EPG {-}

 The 2D canvas of the `EMU-webApp` can also be configured to display EPG data as displayed in Figure \@ref(fig:webApp-2dEPG).
 The SSFF file containing the EPG data has to be formated in a specific way.
 The format is a set of eight bytes per point in time, where each byte represents a row of electrodes on the artificial palate.
 Each binary bit value per byte indicates whether one of the eight sensors is activated or not (i.e., tongue contact was measured).
-If data in this format and an SSFF track with the predefined name *EPG* referencing the SSFF files are present, the 2D canvas can be configured to display this data by adding the *EPG* to the `twoDimCanvases:order` array as shown in Listing \@ref(lst:webApp-2dEPG).
+If data in this format and an SSFF track with the predefined name *EPG* referencing the SSFF files are present, the 2D canvas can be configured to display this data by adding the *EPG* to the `twoDimCanvases:order` array as shown in Listing below.

 <div class="figure" style="text-align: center">
 <img src="pics/emu-webApp2dEPG.png" alt="Screenshot of 2D canvas of the `EMU-webApp` displaying EPG palate traces." width="35%" />